Richard Lyle: Career

 Lyle joined the SNP in 1966 and served as a local councillor on Motherwell District Council and North Lanarkshire Council for 35 years, including the Bellshill ward from 2007 to 2011.
 At the 2011 Scottish Parliament election, Lyle won election as an MSP for the Central Scotland region.

 During a debate on same-sex marriage in Scotland in August 2011, Lyle and with his SNP colleagues Dave Thompson, John Mason and Bill Walker were widely condemned for raising a motion stating that no person or organisation should be forced to be involved or to approve of same-sex marriage.

 Lyle was at the center of an internal party dispute within the SNP Uddingston and Bellshill branch in February 2016, during which a small minority of party members state that they would refuse to vote for him at the then upcoming Scottish Parliament election.
 It was revealed during the lead up to the election that Lyle's Holyrood nickname is "Salty Dick" after it became public knowledge that he had once claimed the cost of a £1.80 bag of chips on expenses.

 In February 2020, Lyle announced that he would not be seeking re-election at the 2021 Scottish Parliament election.
 "The 2014 referendum was amazing and seeing the huge change in the number of people supporting independence and I will continue to fly the flag for independence," he told The National.
 "But the saddest day of my life though was when untruths about my branch, about myself and about the people I know.
 Being called Don Corelone hurt me and hurt my wife.
 I am not Don Corelone."

-He was also the deputy convener of the cross-party Building Bridges with Israel group.
+He was also the deputy convener of the cross-party Building Bridges with Israel group; he visited Israel and the occupied territories in 2018, a trip that was valued at £2,200 and was paid for by the Israeli embassy in London.
 In May 2020, a motion marking the 72nd anniversary of the Nakba—the exodus of Palestinians from their homeland in 1948—was tabled by fellow SNP MSP Sandra White.
 The Morning Star revealed that Lyle had tried to attach an amendment to the motion in which he called the tragedy "self-inflicted".